Different orders of government and government agencies are responsible for different aspects of cannabis legalization, regulation and enforcement.

 The Cannabis Control (Saskatchewan) Act (Bill 121), passed by the provincial government, sets forth the rules and regulations for cannabis use in Saskatchewan.
 The Cannabis Control (Saskatchewan) Act strictly prohibits the consumption of cannabis in a public place.
 This means cannabis may only be consumed on private property.
 The City's Bylaw No. 8286, The Smoking Control Bylaw, 2004, has been amended to reflect this.

 The Saskatchewan Liquor and Gaming Authority (SLGA) is responsible for regulating the industry in the province, including permitting and monitoring the operation of local wholesalers and retailers, as well as working with the federal government and other provinces and territories to track cannabis as it moves through the supply chain.
-In Saskatoon, seven business groups have been awarded the opportunity to receive cannabis retail store permits should they meet all of the permitting conditions set out by SLGA.
-One of the conditions of the permit process is that permittees must be operating within 12 months of legalization; however, it is possible that the successful permit holders may not open their retail store until after October 17, 2018.
+In Saskatoon, seven businesses have been awarded the opportunity to receive cannabis retail store permits should they meet all of the permitting conditions set out by SLGA.
 Cannabis retail stores must be standalone operations, selling only federally licensed cannabis, cannabis accessories and ancillary items as defined by SLGA.
-Alcohol sales will not be permitted in cannabis stores.
+For a list of all of the licensed cannabis retail stores in Saskatoon, consult SLGA's list of cannabis retailers.

 The Saskatoon Police Service is responsible for enforcing all federal and provincial cannabis laws, as well as the City's Smoking Control Bylaw.